Bit-Quill/amazon-timestream-odbc-driver/docs/markdown/setup/macOS-installation-guide.md

 # Amazon Timestream ODBC Driver Setup on MacOS

 ## Supported versions
-macOS 11 (Big Sur) and above on 64-bit Intel processor
+macOS 11 (Big Sur) and above on 64-bit Intel processor.
+Apple M1 is not currently supported.

 ## Prerequisites
 In order to use the Timestream ODBC Driver, [libiodbc](https://www.iodbc.org/dataspace/doc/iodbc/wiki/iodbcWiki/WelcomeVisitors) must be installed.